Osteomyelitis (pronounced: os-tee-oh-my-uh-LY-tus) is the medical term for

 One way to prevent osteomyelitis is to keep skin clean.
 All cuts

-and wounds — especially
+and wounds — especially deep

-under running water for at least 5 minutes to flush it out.
+running water for at least 5 minutes to flush it out.

 To keep the wound clean afterward, cover it with sterile gauze or a clean cloth.